 - Vegetable oil to fry

-- Using a sharp knife cut the Jackfruit into thick wedges about 1.5 inch wide.
+- Using a sharp, broad blade knife cut the Jackfruit into thick wedges about 1.5 inches wide.

 - Chop the skin off the wedges (it is much easier to do it this way)